liferay/liferay-docs/develop/tutorials/articles/140-assets/rendering-an-asset.markdown

     that only points to the application managing the assets (e.g., Blogs application).

-11. Set the global permissions for all Blogs assets:
+11. Set the global permissions for all blogs assets:

         @Override
         public boolean hasAddPermission(